martinsgmx/minimal-mistakes/_posts/2018-06-01-arch-arm-xfce4-tigervnc.md

 :: Proceed with installation?
 [Y/n] y
 ```

+> IMPORTANT: at this point you need have a monitor connected!

-After install XFCE4, you can start XFCE with typing on terminal (IMPORTANT: with this method, you need have a monitor connected!):
+After install XFCE4, you can start XFCE by typing on terminal

 ```bash
 [alarm@192.168.1.XX ~]: startxfce4